 Watch Formula One live in the UK

-Sky is the only place for UK users to watch the Formula One racing, practice and qualifying sessions all live in 4K resolution, on the company’s Ultra HD service.
+The Tuscan Grand Prix practice, qualifying sessions and live race are all aired to UK viewers by Sky Sports, where it is all live in HD and in 4K resolution on the company’s Ultra HD service.
 You’ll need to receive the Sky Sports F1 channel to enjoy all the coverage.

-That comes bundled in with all the other sports channels as part of the £23 per month Sky Sports Complete Pack.
-If the F1 is all you care about, Sky is currently offering a deal to pay £10 (usually £18) per month instead to add just Sky Sports F1 to your contract.
+That comes bundled in with all the other sports channels as part of the £18 per month Sky Sports pack or on its own for £10 per month.

 The Sky Sports F1 HD channel is also available on Virgin Media as part of the Bigger + Sport TV bundle.
-It's £72 per month but it comes with all the other Sky Sports channels and all the BT Sports ones too, including BT Sports Ultra HD.
+It comes with all the other Sky Sports channels and all the BT Sports ones too, including BT Sports Ultra HD.
 All of that brings access to just about every televised sports action you'd care to mention including Premier League, Champions League and Europa League football.

 If you're already a Virgin Media TV subscriber, then it may be a case of upping your package by just a few pounds per month.

 It’s not all a dead loss without Sky in the UK.
 Channel 4 has the rights for the highlights of the F1 race and the F1 qualifiers which air a few hours after the end of the sessions.
-It’s also licensed to show the British Grand Prix live and in full.
 You can tune into the coverage in HD on Channel 4 and on the Channel 4 website.

 Watch Formula One live in 4K

-To watch in Ultra HD, you’ll need a Sky Q 2TB set-top-box and as well as the Sky Experience multi-room subscription.
-That totals out at £55 per month, with a one off payment of £70 if you’re not already a Sky subscriber.
+To watch in Ultra HD, you’ll need a Sky Q set-top-box and a package with Ultra HD and Sky Sports F1.
+That starts at £45 per month, with a one off payment of £20 if you’re not already a Sky subscriber.
 It’s a fair whack but it’s the only way to watch the F1 live and in 4K.

 Watch Formula One live in the USA